League table

 What are the University of Chester’s entry requirements — and my chances of getting in?

-Applications have fallen 17 per cent in a year and about 40 per cent compared with a high point in 2014.
-Typical entry requirements are 72 points in the Ucas tariff for degrees with a foundation year, and 112-120 Ucas points for standard undergraduate degrees.
+For a foundation year, potential students typically need 72 Ucas tariff points, or 112-120 Ucas points for standard undergraduate degrees.
 Contextual offers may be considered.
 A-levels are not the only means of entry, as Chester accepts a wide range of equivalent qualifications and different entry points into higher education.

 What are the graduate prospects?

-What is the University of Chester campus like?
+What is the University of Chester’s campus like?

 Everything you need to know about the University of Chester’s student life and wellbeing support

-Most sports facilities are near the Exton Park site, which includes a sports hall, grass pitches, tennis and squash courts, a swimming pool and a fitness studio.
+Most sports facilities are near the Exton Park site, including a sports hall, grass pitches, tennis and squash courts, a swimming pool and a fitness studio.
+Chester students also have access to rented facilities at Grosvenor Rowing Club, ten minutes from Exton Park, Chester Rugby Club, 15 minutes away, and West Cheshire Athletics Club, 20 minutes away.
 Warrington-based students have free access to the town’s Youth Zone, including a climbing wall and fitness centre.
-There are also opportunities to take evening classes in a foreign language, volunteer, run a society and join a team, band or theatre group.

 What do the students say?